 What is Reuse?

 One of the best ways to reduce waste is to "Reuse" - buying gently used items, repairing rather than buying new, donating to charities and community groups, and/or re-selling items.
-These actions prevent solid waste from entering the landfill, allow our communities to flourish and make our islands a better place to live.
-Just by taking useful products discarded by those who no longer want them and providing them to those who do helps more citizens on our islands.
-In many cases, reuse supports local community and social programs while providing donors with tax benefits and reduced disposal fees.
+These actions prevent solid waste from entering landfills, and allow communities to flourish and make our islands a better place to live.
+By taking useful products discarded by those who no longer want them and providing them to those who do helps more residents on our islands.
+In many cases, Reuse supports local community and social programs while providing donors with tax benefits and reduced disposal fees.
 Replacing single-use items with reusable goods whenever possible is even better than recycling because the item does not need to be reprocessed before it can be used again.

-Reuse in Hawaii
+Reuse in Hawaiʻi

-Hawaii has many organizations involved in Reuse including Goodwill Industries, Salvation Army, Habitat for Humanity and many more.
+Hawaiʻi has many organizations involved in Reuse including Goodwill Industries, Salvation Army, Habitat for Humanity and many more.
 Cooperative agreements with large retailers like Target Stores or Home Depot provide a “second life” to many products that would otherwise end up in our landfills.

-In Hawaii County through a generous grant from the EPA, Reuse Centers are now available at six locations around the island.
-Much of Hawaii County is rural and the communities are spread out geographically in areas such as Hilo, Kailua-Kona, Waimea and Kau.
+In Hawaiʻi County, through a generous grant from the EPA, Reuse Centers are now available at six locations around the island.
+Much of Hawaiʻi County is rural and the communities are spread out geographically in areas such as Hilo, Kailua-Kona, Waimea and Kaʻū.
 The County does not offer curbside rubbish or recycling and most people self-haul their rubbish and recycling to one of the County’s 21 Recycling & Transfer Stations.
 By having Reuse Centers in the same area, it preserves products like clothing, kitchen supplies, books, baby items, etc. from ending up in the landfill.
-The Reuse Centers are operated by Recycle Hawaii, a local non-profit that offers a variety of recycling education programs to the community.
+The Reuse Centers are operated by Recycle Hawaiʻi, a local non-profit that offers a variety of recycling education programs to the community.

 Learn More and Make a Difference